 - Cultural Education Partnership opportunities and networks.

-To find out more about this exciting free opportunity for Black Country secondary and SEND schools have a look at the British Art Show 9 Partner School information here and get in touch with Becky Thompson.
+To find out more about this exciting free opportunity for Black Country secondary and SEND schools have a look at the British Art Show 9 Partner School information here, apply here and for more information get in touch with Becky Thompson.